AlgoMaster Logo

 Code

-The hash set approach uses O(n) extra space to store every element.
-What if we could exploit the mathematical properties of the range [0, n] to avoid storing anything at all?
+The hash set uses O(n) extra space to store every element.
+The next approach drops that to O(1) by using the arithmetic structure of the range [0, n] instead of a separate data structure.

 Approach 2: Gauss' Formula (Sum)